 Michael advises U.S. and foreign public and private companies, investment banks, private equity funds and other private investment funds in transactional matters, including securities offerings and mergers and acquisitions.
 Michael also counsels U.S. public companies and foreign private issuers and their boards, board committees, special committees, executive officers and investors in connection with ongoing compliance under the U.S. securities laws, exchange requirements and governance matters.
 His clients range from large well-known institutions to growing companies across every major industry.

-In the ESG/CSR/supply chain compliance space, Michael advises clients on, among other things: compliance with a wide range of enacted, pending and proposed regulatory requirements, “soft law” instruments and industry and NGO codes of conduct, standards, frameworks and guidance; due diligence; risk and impact assessments; structuring and implementation of tailored compliance policies, procedures, programs and codes of conduct; public benefit corporations; impact and socially responsible investing; training; benchmarking; regulatory and voluntary disclosures and other communications; stakeholder engagement; and grievance mechanisms.
+In the ESG/CSR/supply chain compliance space, Michael advises clients on, among other things: compliance with a wide range of enacted, pending and proposed regulatory requirements, “soft law” instruments and industry and NGO codes of conduct, standards, frameworks and guidance; due diligence; risk and impact assessments; structuring and implementation of tailored compliance policies, procedures, programs and codes of conduct; public benefit corporations; impact and socially responsible investing; sustainable financing; training; benchmarking; regulatory and voluntary disclosures and other communications; stakeholder engagement; and grievance mechanisms.

 Christopher McClure leads the Midwest Forensic Practice of Crowe Horwath LLP where he assists companies and their counsel in dealing with various regulatory issues and complex disputes and investigations.
 Chris leads the efforts of Crowe to assist clients with the new Conflict Minerals reporting requirements under Dodd-Frank and is a frequent speaker and author.
 He is a CPA, CFE, experienced testifier, and has an MBA from the Kellogg School of Management.
 Prior to Crowe, Christopher was with Navigant Consulting and Arthur Andersen in Chicago and Texas.